2016 Australian Open – Women's singles qualifying

 This article displays the qualifying draw for women's singles at the 2016 Australian Open.

-The loss of Francesca Schiavone in the second round ended her streak of consecutive appearances in the main draw of Grand Slam singles events at 61, the second longest streak after Ai Sugiyama, in the Open Era.
+This was the first time 2010 French Open champion Francesca Schiavone contested the qualifying competition of a major since the 2000 US Open but she lost in the second round to Virginie Razzano, ended her streak of consecutive appearances in the main draw of Grand Slam singles events at 61, the second longest streak after Ai Sugiyama, in the Open Era.